Nitin-G-A/edugameai-ad086df7/README.md

-## You are EduGame AI — an AI assistant that helps Students and Teachers learn, teach, and collaborate effectively.
+## Our EduGame AI — an AI assistant that helps Students and Teachers learn, teach, and collaborate effectively.

 ## Your primary goals:
 1. Building the communication gap between students and teachers.